7 Historical Sites To Visit In Boston

 Park Street Church

 Park Street Church is another stop on the Freedom Trail but not associated with the Revolutionary War.
 Established in 1809, Park Street is known for having a large role in social justice and human rights.
-It has been involved in several progressive movements including prison reform, women’s suffrage, education and anti-slavery.
-It’s known for creating one of the first Sunday School programs which had the intention of teaching children who were not in school so they could work for their families how to read.
-Many speeches were made at Park Street publicly criticizing and denouncing slavery.*
+It has been involved in several progressive movements, including prison reform, women’s suffrage, education, and anti-slavery.
+It’s known for creating one of the first Sunday School programs, which intended to teach children who were not in school so they could work for their families on how to read.
+Many speeches were made at Park Street, publicly criticizing and denouncing slavery. (source)

 Paul Revere House

-Tip for the first-timer, Paul Revere House can only be toured with cash.
-So make sure to bring some when you visit.
-It’s also not particularly easy to find.
-Tucked away in the North End neighborhood, once you turn the appropriate corner, you’ll notice it right away since it’s old construction stands out among everything around it.
-The Paul Revere House is exactly what it sounds like, the home of Paul Revere during the Revolutionary era.
+Tucked away in the North End neighborhood, once you turn the appropriate corner, you’ll notice the Paul Revere House right away.
+The old construction stands out among everything around it.
+The Paul Revere House is exactly what it sounds like — the home of Paul Revere during the Revolutionary era.
 It’s a very old colonial home preserved to represent what it would have looked like while the Revere family lived there.
 It’s one of Boston’s oldest buildings and only one of a few remaining 17th-century homes in an urban area.
-The house has been through quite a bit in the last few hundred years but in the early 20th century, Paul Revere’s great-grandson purchased it back and raised money to preserve its history which made it one of the earliest historical house museums in America.*
+The house has been through quite a bit in the last few hundred years, but in the early 20th century, Paul Revere’s great-grandson purchased it back and raised money to preserve its history, which made it one of the earliest historic house museums in America. (source)